tylerd/HOL-ScalingWindowsAzureWebSites/HOL.md

 In order to execute the exercises in this hands-on lab you need to set up your environment.

-1. Open a Windows Explorer window and browse to the lab’s **Source** folder.
+1. Open a Windows Explorer window and browse to the lab's **Source** folder.

 1. Execute the **Setup.cmd** file with Administrator privileges to launch the setup process that will configure your environment and check the dependencies.